sahil-gusain/learningReact/README.md

 Redux follows a unidirectional data flow,making it easier to understand data changes occur in the applications

 # TypeScript
-interface : in typescript it is a way to define the contract that an object should follow.
+javascript is loosely typed language ,which data types are not needed to be explicitly specify the data types of the data types when declaring it interface : in typescript it is a way to define the contract that an object should follow.
 It specifies names and types of properties that an object should have.
 # tailwind css
 leading : line height refer the height between each line